fatso83/Code-Snippets/system-utils/ubuntu/automount/Readme.md

 answers, and some were a bit outdated, so I tried to compile all the information and put it here.

-The scripts have been found to be working on Ubuntu 10.10 If they do not work for you, try to see if there are tips in the original SO discussion (see below).
+The scripts have been found to be working on Ubuntu 10.10 and 12.04.2 LTS If they do not work for you, try to see if there are tips in the original SO discussion (see below).
 You can then pass me that info, and maybe I will integrate